Rika-Li/Recipes-and-Ratings/README.md

 Within the three models, the Random Forest Regressor had the highest MSE and RMSE, while the Linear Regression and Gradient Boosting Regressor had significantly lower errors, indicating better performance.

+Considering the performance metrics, the current model seems to have a good predictive ability, particularly the Linear Regression and Gradient Boosting Regressor models, which have similar MSE and RMSE values.

+However, there's still room for improvement.